underscoreio/essential-scala/src/pages/classes/companion-objects.md

 You can enter `:help` on the REPL to find out more.
 </div>

-Scala has two namespaces: a space of *type names* and a space of *value names*.
+As we saw earlier, Scala has two namespaces: a space of *type names* and a space of *value names*.
 This separation allows us to name our class and companion object the same thing without conflict.

 It is important to note that **the companion object is not an instance of the class** -- it is a singleton object with its own type: